 New in this Version

-Version 4.6:
+Version 4.7

 Description of changes:

-Clarification for usage of agreements, see section 4.2.1, “Clarification: Agreements with Appendix”.

-General rounding rules introduced, see section 4.2.2, “Overall Usage of Rounding Principles”

-Add support for renewable certificates, see section 4.2.4, “Emission and Renewables Certificates in eCM”, new values for field ‘Commodity’, and new schema section ‘RenewableCertificateDetails’

-Updated requirements for GB power transactions, see section 4.2.3, “Clarification for GB Power Transactions” and ECVNA agent section in schema.

-Maintenance fixes to align different schema variants without impact on the spec.
-For details, see changelog.md in the schema delivery.
+New field for all commodity and renewable certificates: ‘AccountNumberOfBuyer’

+New fields for renewable certificates: ‘RegistryOfDelivery’, ‘MinimumValidityUponDelivery’, ‘CertificateQualityLabel’, ‘PlantCommissioningDate’, ‘PlantName’

 Overview

 Roles and Responsibilities in Standardisation

 The Board of Energy Traders Europe oversees all the activities undertaken or sponsored by Energy Traders Europe.
 Responsibility for coordination of Back Office activities has been delegated to the Back Office Group.
 Responsibility for coordination of IT activities has been delegated to the IT Task Force.
 Project Workgroups, such as the eCM Project Workgroup, which carry out specific activities on behalf of Energy Traders Europe.
 The eCM Project Workgroup is sponsored by the Board, controlled by the BO Group and comprises specialist personnel from both the Back Office and IT business areas.